asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 		}
 	}

-Validating your data using that schema, you can be sure the data is an object containing a title property of type string.
+You can validate your data using that schema.
+If it is valid, you can be sure the data is an object with a title property of type string.

-### Version 4
+### Specification

 The latest [IETF](http://www.ieft.org) draft is currently [v3](http://tools.ietf.org/html/draft-zyp-json-schema-03), but they have a v4 "*…being prepared for submission in early 2013*".
 This post will focus on **v4**.

-## Software
+### Software

 There is a variety of [implementations](http://json-schema.org/implementations.html) available.
 Since I choose to focus on v4 and since I'm a webnerd, I'll be using the [tv4](https://github.com/geraintluff/tv4) validator for the examples.

 ## Usage

-I'm not going to cover the whole specification here, but I'll try to highlight the most important bits and some of possibilites I found really useful.
+**NB!** This article is in no way a usage reference!!
+It's more a collection of the things I stubled across trying to figure out how this JSON-Schema thing works.
+Some important bits, and some of the things I found really useful.
+See the [further reading](#further) section for links to more possibilites and options.

-#### *type*
+### *type*

 Type defines the datatype required for the current object.
-Available properties are;

-* object
-* array
-* string
-* boolean
-* number
-* null

 The value can be a string or an array.
+Available values are; **object, array, string, boolean, number, null**.
+The following requires the data to be either an object or a string.

 	{
 		"type" : ["object","string"]
 	}

-This requires the data to be either an object **or** a string.
+	tv4.validate({}, schema) => true
+	tv4.validate([], schema) => false

-#### *enum*
+### *enum*

 Enum can be an array with elements of any type.
 Data must be equal to one of the elements to validate.